Isao Kataoka: Career

-Kataoka began a career in ice hockey by managing university leagues in the Tokyo Metropolitan Ice Hockey Federation, before returning to Sapporo.
-His administrative roles included serving as the executive director and the vice-president of the Japan Ice Hockey Federation.
+Kataoka began an ice hockey career by managing Tokyo Metropolitan Ice Hockey Federation university leagues.
+Returning to Sapporo, he became executive director and the vice-president of the Japan Ice Hockey Federation.
 He played an integral role in the planning and execution of International Ice Hockey Federation (IIHF) tournaments hosted in Japan.
 During his time with the Japan Ice Hockey Federation, the country hosted the 1972 Winter Olympics in Sapporo and the 1998 Winter Olympics in Nagano.
 He served as the chairman of ice hockey at the 1998 Winter Olympics, the first Olympics to include active National Hockey League players, and the first to include a women's tournament.

 The IIHF credited Kataoka's "experience and knowledge of the game of ice hockey" for his effective management of these events, as well as his attention to detail in preparing facilities for the participants.
 The IIHF further stated that "Kataoka's enthusiasm and aspiring attitude in the development of ice hockey administrators and officials of the next generation was greatly appreciated and respected by the ice hockey family in and outside of Japan".
 In 2001, Kataoka received the Paul Loicq Award for contributions to the IIHF and promoting international ice hockey, the first Japanese person to receive the award.